cms-ml/documentation/content/inference/particlenet.md

                 List of the convolution layer parameters.
                 The first element is a tuple of size 1, defining the transformed feature size for the initial feature convolution layer.
                 The following are tuples of feature size for multiple stages of the ResNet units.
 Each number defines an individual ResNet unit.
+            fc_params: list
+                List of fully connected layer parameters after all EdgeConv blocks, each element in the format of (n_feat, drop_rate)
             """

             def __init__(self, features_dims, num_classes,